oschulz/swmod/README.md

 can override the default installation base path with the environment variable `$SWMOD_INST_BASE`.

-To make things more comfortable, you can use `swmod setinst -l`, e.g.
+To make things more comfortable, you can use `swmod target -l`, e.g.

-    # swmod setinst -l mysoftware@1.2.3
+    # swmod target -l mysoftware@1.2.3

 as a shortcut for the frequently used combination

-    # swmod setinst mysoftware@1.2.3
+    # swmod target mysoftware@1.2.3
     # swmod load mysoftware@1.2.3

 The software package(s) you want to install into your module ("mysoftware", in